cyclaero/xcssecovid/README.md

     Usage: xcssecovid [-a<0-9> value] [-f (0-9)+] [-m model] [-e] [-r] [-s] [-o day#] [-z day#] [-h|-?|?] <Country> <CSV Input file> <TSV Output File>

-       -a<0..9> value      Optionally set initial values for model's parameters the Differential Equation Solver and Curve Fitting.
+       -a<0..9> value      Optionally set initial values for the model's parameters the Differential Equation Solver and Curve Fitting.
                            The models deduce its initial parameters from the boundaries of the imported time series and by common knowledge/best educated guesses.
 Example: -a0 0.57 -a1 125000